CestLou/funnyFables/NOTES.md

 				-> has a call to action to sign up or log in
 				-> has a navigation bar that has your user acct, home, logout if logged in and sign up, sign in if not logged in

+### How do we see that fables that users have completed with their answers?

+Maybe have a user_fables join table, this would show which fables users have completed and let others see how they answered.

+So you can either have a fable that you have authored (that other people will fill in) OR you can have fables that you have completed (that were written by other people)

+lets clarify in the model.

+### How do we store user input?

+In our user_fable table, maybe we can add answers that the user has submitted for each fable.